Francesco von Mendelssohn: Family provenance and early years

 Francesco showed a similarly sure touch in his selection, buying works by Toulouse-Lautrec, Segantini and Camille Corot.
 His greater love was for music and the theatre, however.
 As a pupil of Pablo Casals and Arthur Williams he became a professional cellist.
 He became a solo performer, and was also, at different rimes, a member of the Busch quartet and of the Klingler quartet.
 Reflecting the large social network of which the Mendelssohns were at the heart, members of Berlin's intellectual elite with whom he played chamber music in private included Albert Einstein.

 He also wrote a book about Eleonora Duse, who was a friend of his mother's and his sister's God mother.
 He translated the plays of Luigi Pirandello from Italian, at the same time working as a movie actor and as a theatre director.
 Co-stars included Lotte Lenya, Peter Lorre, Fritz Kortner, Theo Lingen, Heinz Rühmann and Paul Hörbiger.

 Among social commentators Francesco von Mendelssohn became known as an eccentric.
 He drove a white Lancia cabriolet in which the seat covers were made of ermine, and often appeared in public wearing a red leather suit or a yellow silk dressing gown.
-With his friend Ruth Landshoff he like to turn up wearing an evening dress, while she, as his partner, wore his suit.
+With his friend Ruth Landshoff he liked to turn up wearing an evening dress, while she, as his partner, wore his suit.
 In his parents' house in Grunewald he held high-profile social events at which leading figures from the arts and politics mingled with men from the gay community.
 His close friends included Harald Kreutzberg, Vladimir Horowitz und Gustaf Gründgens.
 His various lovers are believed to have included Ruth Landshoff.